jaihuni/Team-Cook/DP5 report/main report.md

 (2) Recipe Optimizing page

 - Put the ingredient units on the right side of the boxes(?) (ex) Spaghetti Noodle |250| (g)
-- For the necessary instructions, put cubes without the checkmark(?)
+- For the necessary instructions, put cubes without the checkmark, instead of checkboxes.